AqwamCreates/DataPredict-Neural/docs/API/ConvolutionBlocks/Convolution1D.md

 * kernelDimensionSize: The dimension size for the kernel.

 * strideDimensionSize: The dimension size for the stride.
 The index of the array represents the dimension and the value represents the size for that particular dimension.

-* outputSizeRoundingMode: The rounding mode that determines how the dimension size of the transformed tensor.
-Available options are:

-	* Floor (Default)

-	* Ceil

 * learningRate: The speed at which the model learns.
 Recommended that the value is set between (0 to 1).